 Prune as required to keep shape.
 Trim back any shoots that have not flowered once flowering has finished (Note: excessive clipping of flowering shoots will reduce berry production).
 Certain varieties can spread rapidly once established but will normally regrow from old wood.
 Can be pruned back hard if necessary.

 Always wear gloves when pruning to protect against thorns.

 Watch for aphids and scale insects on stems and leaves.
 Die-back in branches can be caused by Fireblight.

 Take 3-4 inch (75-l00mm) long cuttings of firm young shoots in summer or by heel cuttings in late summer.
 Root in a propagator.
 Alternatively, sow seeds in a cold frame or greenhouse in October.

-The following varieties of Pyracantha are very popular in UK gardens:
+The following varieties of Pyracantha are very popular: